 After your chicks are hatched, move them to a brooder, and enjoy them!
 These fluffy babies are so fun to watch.
-If this is your first time with chicks, I have a post on raising chicks for beginners you should check out.
+If this is your first time with chicks, you should check out our e-book, Chickens For Newbies.
 I also have a printable chick supplies list that you can find on our Subscribers Only Resource Page.
 Just enter your email below to get your password!

 This post may be shared on Family Homesteading and Off The Grid Blog Hop, Simple Homestead Blog Hop, Farm Fresh Tuesday, and Old Paths to New Homesteading & Self-Reliant Living.